 Mix the soy sauce, mirin, sake, dashi (or water) and honey in a small bowl and then add your grated ingredients.
 Give it another mix and set it aside for later.
 It's as simple as that!

-Place the pan on the stove and heat on medium.
+Place the pan on the stove and heat it to medium.
 Brown the pork underneath, then flip over and add the sauce.

 Use the sauce leftover in the pan to cook the shishito peppers (or another vegetable of your choice).
 Fry until the peppers are slightly charred and the sauce has thickened.